aio-libs/aiokafka/docs/producer.rst

 derived from the shard identifier in a partitioned, stateful, application.
 As such, it should be unique to each producer instance running within a partitioned application.
-Using the same ``transactional_id`` will cause the previous instance to raise an excpetion ``ProducerFenced`` that is not retriable and will force it to exit.
+Using the same ``transactional_id`` will cause the previous instance to raise an exception ``ProducerFenced`` that is not retriable and will force it to exit.

 Besides the ``transaction()`` shortcut producer also supports a set of API's